Updated: May 18

 This federal program helps beneficiaries pay for a small to large percentage of their out-of-pocket costs for Medicare prescription drug coverage.
 Out of pocket costs include premiums, deductibles, and coinsurance.
 There are different levels of help offered by the program, depending on a person’s income and assets.
 If you are unsure if you are paying the right amount, it’s a good idea to call your drug plan.
 When you call, you may be asked to provide information so they can confirm which level of Extra Help you qualify for.

 For assistance applying for Extra Help, contact Premier Benefit Consultants.

 In addition to paying part of the Part D premium and lowering the cost of prescription drugs, kupuna who qualify for the Extra Help program are entitled to a Special Enrollment Period (SEP) during the first nine months of the year to enroll in a Part D plan or to switch between plans.
 The program also erases any Part D late enrollment penalty a person was assessed for delayed Part D enrollment.

-What you need to know about low-income subsidy for prescription medications
+What kupuna need to know about the low-income subsidy program for prescription medications called Extra Help

 Here are four important things to know about the Extra Help program:

 Extra Help does not replace Medicare Part D; it is not a standalone plan.
 In order to access the Extra Help program, you will need to have a Part D plan.